anonwins/monero-block-scanner-php/README.md

 ## Why This Exists

-Existing PHP libraries lacked comprehensive Monero scanning—especially subaddress support, view tags, correct RingCT amount decryption, and separation of online/offline handling.
+Existing PHP libraries lacked comprehensive Monero scanning—especially subaddress support, view tags, correct RingCT amount decryption, and a clear separation of online/offline handling.
 This library exists because:

 - It supports **subaddresses** (not just legacy/main addresses).
 - **Implements View Tag filtering** for highly efficient scanning.
 - **Decrypts RingCT amounts** fully and accurately.
 - All key operations are done **offline** for privacy and speed.
-- The callback pattern allows scalable, customizable subaddress lookup, with strong safeguards against spurious matches.
+- Callback pattern allows scalable and customizable subaddress lookup.

 The key derivation module enables wallet integration from mnemonics.